 6. There always seems to be drama.

+Teenagers need their parents help in learning how to have healthy relationships.
 Someone’s feelings are always hurt or there’s constant fighting.
 The worst combination of this is combining someone who is deeply insecure and someone who is attracted to drama.
 If your teen has what even hints of a volatile relationship you need to intervene.
 Teenagers, whether they admit it or not, need their parents help in learning how to have healthy relationships.
-[Tweet This]

 Huddle Up Question